Eating Bugs in Thailand – What A Scorpion Tastes Like

 What Does a Scorpion Taste Like? - Eating Bugs in Thailand

-Apart from being a great travel story to tell, did you know that eating bugs also comes with a host of additional benefits?
-In fact, some organic food enthusiasts and environmentalists even recommend eating bugs as a healthy snack.
+Apart from being a great travel story to tell, did you know that eating bugs comes with a host of benefits?
+In fact, some organic food enthusiasts and environmentalists even recommend them as a healthy snack.

-Not only are they free from preservatives, they are also rich in protein, comparable with that of soybeans.
+Not only are they free from preservatives, but they are also rich in protein, comparable to soybeans.
 Bugs contain dietary fiber and mostly unsaturated fats.
-Some may even contain vitamins and essential minerals.
+Some even provide vitamins and essential minerals.

-Plus, the farming of edible insects causes less ecological damage than traditional livestock.
-So, if you’re ready, let’s introduce you to the different types of bugs you can find in Thailand.
+Plus, farming edible insects causes far less ecological damage than traditional livestock.
+So, if you’re ready, let’s dive into the different types of bugs you can find in Thailand.

-Silkworms – Slightly crispy on the outside, gooey on the inside.
-Think fried mashed potatoes.
-Nutty taste.
+Silkworms — Slightly crispy on the outside, gooey on the inside.
+Think fried mashed potatoes with a nutty flavor.

 Silkworm pupas - eating bugs in Thailand | Ummi Goes Where?